boostercloud/docs-site/source/includes/_01-your-first-backend-in-10-minutes.md

 `boost nuke -e production`

 It will ask you to verify the project name, it will be the same one that it was written when we created the project.
-If you don't remember the name, go to `<project-root>/package.json` and copy the `name`.
+If you don't remember the name, go to `config/production.ts` and copy the `name` field.

 ## 9. Further improvements
 The are many other options for your serverless backend built with Booster Framework: